cloudposse/atmos/website/docs/design-patterns/organizational-structure-configuration.md

 The **Organizational Structure Configuration** pattern describes core concepts and best practices to structure and organize components and stacks to design for organizational complexity and provision multi-account enterprise-grade environments.

-The pattern is used to model multi-region infrastructures for organizations with multiple OUs/departments/tenants and multiple accounts.
+The pattern is used to model multi-region infrastructures for organizations with multiple organizational units/departments/tenants and multiple accounts.

 ## Applicability